Standard Home Inspection

 As a Certified Professional Home Inspector, I follow the International

-Association of Certified Home Inspectors (InterNACHI) Standards of Practice for Performing a General Home Inspection.
+Association of Certified Home Inspectors (InterNACHI) Standards of Practice for performing a Standard Home Inspection.
 A Standard Home Inspection evaluates all of the following:

 - - Roof, vents, flashings, and trim

 - - Gutters and downspouts